Explain this: My plane pulls into the gate at midnight, and I live 45 minutes away from the airport. Why, then, did I get home at 5:00 in the morning?

 These delays are all rooted in ecosystem friction:

-• Ambiguity - A September, 2021 survey from the International Air Transport Association (IATA) suggests that 73 percent of travellers found it challenging to understand which rules apply and arrange their COVID-19 paperwork.
+• Ambiguity - A September 2021 survey from the International Air Transport Association (IATA) suggests that 73 percent of travelers found it challenging to understand which rules apply and arrange their COVID-19 paperwork.

-• More touchpoints - Travellers are required to carry and present multiple, often paper-based, documents at various checkpoints, which can double airport processing time.
+• More touchpoints - travelers are required to carry and present multiple, often paper-based, documents at various checkpoints, which can double airport processing time.

 • Fragmentation - Despite the surge of the digital passes and certificates, the ecosystem remains fragmented, lacking standards to provide interoperability across sectors and brands.
 For instance, I might use one app to provide test results, you may use another, and the check-in agent my not be familiar with either.